Tour the Page Builder 2.0 UI

 The following numbers correspond to the screenshot.

-- Type and name of page or post you're editing.
+- Title bar with type and name of page or post you're editing.

 - Arrow to expand the Tools menu.